-How Exercise Naturally Boosts Your Mood
+Exercise for Mental Health: How Movement Naturally Boosts Your Mood

-The Science Behind The Connection
+The Science Behind Exercise and Mental Health

 The relationship between exercise and mental health is backed by scientific evidence.
 When you engage in physical activity, your brain releases chemicals such as endorphins, which are known as "feel-good" neurotransmitters.
 Endorphins act as natural painkillers and mood elevators, contributing to a sense of well-being.
 Additionally, exercise increases the production of serotonin, a neurotransmitter that regulates mood, sleep, and appetite.

-1. Stress Reduction:
+1. Stress Reduction

-2. Anxiety Management:
+2. Anxiety Management

 3. Depression Alleviation